 Partners In Crime by Russell T Davies, directed by James Strong

 Donna Noble has come to realise that she made a mistake when she declined the Doctor's offer to travel with him in the TARDIS.
 Now she finds herself seeking out every hint of the unusual and the unexplained, in the hope of running into him again.
-Her plan succeeds when both she and the Doctor begin to investigate a company run by the sinister Miss Foster which offers a suspiciously effective diet pill.
-They discover that Miss Foster is actually using the human race as the breeding ground for the alien Adipose -- and millions of lives are at risk.
+Her plan succeeds when both she and the Doctor begin to investigate Adipose Industries, a company run by the sinister Miss Foster which offers a suspiciously effective diet pill.
+They discover that Miss Foster is actually using the human race as the breeding ground for alien creatures called the Adipose -- and millions of lives are at risk.

-Having finally been reunited with the Doctor, Donna joins him aboard the TARDIS.
+Finally reunited with the Doctor, Donna joins him aboard the TARDIS.

 The Fires Of Pompeii